 It is specific, it has boundaries and it have has a method.
 Another good example is that of Leeds University:

 “By 2015, our distinctive ability to integrate world-class research, scholarship, and education will have secured us a place among

 the top 50 universities in the world.”

-This is really the make or break point for any business.
-Why this business not that business?
+This is really the make-or-break point for any business.
+Why is this business, not that business?
 This is the crucial part of strategic thinking.